Bayesian local clustering of functional data via semi-Markovian random partitions

 \section{Models employing smRPM}

 We propose two models employing semi-Markovian Random Partition Model (smRPM).
-We consider a model for non-functional data and one for functional data to show that the usage of smRPM is not limited to FDA context, but it can be employed in any context in which we are interested in the direct modeling of a sequence of dependent partition, e.g., time series.
+We consider a model for non-functional data and one for functional data to show that the usage of smRPM is not limited to our motivating FDA problem, but it can be employed in any context in which we are interested in the direct modeling of a sequence of dependent partition.
 Before that, we recall the joint probabilistic structure of smRPM and the prior distribution for $\bm{\alpha}$ when $d_\gamma=0$ and $d_\gamma>0$: \begin{itemize} \item smRPM with $d_\gamma=0$:

 \item smRPM with $d_\gamma>0$: